clintoncwolfe/attribute-validator/README.md

 ## No default.

-This cookbook has no default cookbook.
+This cookbook has no default recipe.

 ## attribute-validator::compile-time-check

-Calls the install cookbook, then calls validate_all at compile time; if nonzero violations are found, throws an exception, which halts the run.
+Calls the install recipe, then calls validate_all at compile time; if nonzero violations are found, throws an exception, which halts the run.

 ## attribute-validator::converge-time-check

-Calls the install cookbook, then calls validate_all at convergence time (inside a ruby block); if nonzero violations are found, throws an exception, which halts the run.
+Calls the install recipe, then calls validate_all at convergence time (inside a ruby block); if nonzero violations are found, throws an exception, which halts the run.

 ## attribute-validator::install